JetBrains/Qodana/topics/inspection-profiles.md

 <link-summary>Inspection profiles configure inspections, file scopes that these inspections analyze,
 and severities.</link-summary>

-Inspection profiles define [inspections](code-inspections.topic), file scopes that these inspections analyze, and inspection [severities](troubleshooting.topic#troubleshooting-severities).
+An inspection profile is a set of pre-configured [inspections](override-a-profile.md), including their state, configuration options, scopes of their analyses, and [severities](troubleshooting.topic#troubleshooting-severities).

+> %instance% inspection profiles are the same as IntelliJ IDEA inspection profiles.
+{style="tip"}

 This section explains how you can use existing %product% profiles, create your own profiles, and set up profiles for analyzing your projects using %product%.

 ## Existing %product% profiles
 {id="inspection-profiles-existing-profiles"}